 Despite deed restrictions, the ideal double-lot concept had not fully played out.
 This is particularly noticeable in the houses facing Cannon Hill Park.
 Deed restrictions for double lots and higher-cost houses on such "view lots" seem to have been taken seriously until the early 1920s.
-The English residence at 514 W 19th Avenue (1910) and the Dutch Colonial Revival residence bungalow at 711 W. Shoshone Avenue (1913) stood at the edge of the park for ten years.
+The English residence at 514 W. 19th Avenue (1910) and the Dutch Colonial Revival residence bungalow at 711 W. Shoshone Avenue (1913) stood at the edge of the park for ten years.
 Then most of the neighborhood's last large residences were constructed during the 1920s and convey the original vision for double-lots and large houses in prominent locations.
-Several were built on S. Sherman and W. Shoshone Place, as well as Nos.
-524 (1925) and 604 (1924) W. 19th avenues.
+Several were built on S. Stevens Street and W. Shoshone Place, as well as 524 W, 19th Avenue (1925) and 604 W. 19th Avenue.
 The choice corner sites at W. Shoshone Place and S. Post Street were developed.
-Contractor J. J. Lohrenz built an English residence (see Fig. 5), its yard designed by a landscape gardener at 737 W. Shoshone Place (1923).
-A 1923 news story described B. J. Hebert's home across the street at 807 W. Shoshone Place as colonial in style with a park-like setting in a small grove of pine trees and no sidewalks disturbing the lawns surrounding it.
-The English house at 2021 S. Sherman (1926) and a brick house to its north (1928) were part of this pattern.
+Contractor J. J. Lohrenz built an English residence (see Fig. 5), its yard designed by a landscape gardener63 at 737 W. Shoshone Place (1923).
+A 1923 news story described B. J. Hebert's home across the street at 807 W. Shoshone Place as colonial in style with a park-like setting in a small grove of pine trees and no sidewalks disturbing the lawns surrounding it.64 The English house at 2021 S. Stevens Street (1926) and a brick house to its north (1953) were part of this pattern.

 Builders-as-developers continued to construct some bungalows but preferred to build cottage after cottage during this period.
 Several cottages appeared on W. Shoshone Place, some on the vacant lots facing Cannon Hill Park.
 Most of the remaining lots surrounding the park were filled during the 1920s and 1930s, including in 1931 five English brick cottages at the west edge of the park between S. Lincoln Street and W. 19th Avenue.
 Due to the nearly total disregard of deed restrictions by this time, many more homeowners today look directly at Cannon Hill Park than envisioned in 1909.
+Similar small brick dwellings appeared throughout the CHPA during the 1930s, providing much of its architectural character.